-Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview clients look up a server entry in ServerList where Server.ServerName matches the ServerName to which the connection is established.
-If no entry is found, the clients enumerate all transports, send a Direct TCP connection request, and then, after 1,000 milliseconds, send connection requests to all other eligible addresses over Direct TCP and and then, after 1,000 milliseconds, enumerate all transports and send connection requests to all Direct TCP addresses.
+Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 clients look up a server entry in ServerList where Server.ServerName matches the ServerName to which the connection is established.
+If no entry is found, the clients enumerate all transports, send a Direct TCP connection request, and then, after 1,000 milliseconds, send connection requests to all other eligible addresses over Direct TCP and NetBIOS over TCP transports.
+If an entry is found, the clients send a Direct TCP connection request, and then, after 1,000 milliseconds, enumerate all transports and send connection requests to all Direct TCP addresses.